alberthun/legacy-sense-docs/guides/002-sdks/001-ios-sdk.md

-2 | Motion activity not enabled | Motion activity is not enabled on the device 3 | Motion permission missing |  Motion permission is not enabled on the device 4 | Location permission missing | Location permission is not enabled on the device
+2 | Motion activity not enabled | Motion activity is not enabled on the device 3 | Motion permission missing |  Motion permission is not enabled on the device 4 | Location permission missing | Location permission is not enabled on the device 5 | No location found | Location data not found
+8 | No beacon found | Beacon data not found
+9 | No activity found |  Activity data not found
+10 | No wifi connected | No wifi is connected
+12 | No attributes found | No health-kit data found

 To check the errors, you can call `event.errorArray.count` method and `event.errorArray` method.